Shivang0/Go-Tools-for-BBH/README.md

 ## What after installing all these tools ?
 So , you can visit the tools and read the Documentation to use it at it's Maximum capacity .
-If you are intrested in oneline-scripts after installing all these in your stsem youcan visit [OfJAAH](https://github.com/OfJAAH/KingOfBugBountyTips) .
+If you are intrested in oneline-scripts after installing all these in your system you can visit [OfJAAH](https://github.com/OfJAAH/KingOfBugBountyTips) .
 The team has made a great use of all these tools .

 I would like if you guys can add the tools you like to list so that a begineer does not need to go to every repo to install such great tools